FOR IMMEDIATE RELEASE

-ALEXANDRIA, Jan.
+ALEXANDRIA, VA, Jan.
 8, 2018 – Tony Craddock, Jr. is set to release his third studio album H2O (under the artist/band name Tony Craddock, Jr. & Cold Front) on Friday, March 16, 2018, produced by chart-topping jazz guitarist Ken Navarro and featuring Grammy® Award-winning saxophonist Kirk Whalum.

 The H2O Album Release Concert will also be Friday, March 16, 2018 at Bethesda Blues & Jazz Supper Club.
 Tickets to the release concert and pre-orders of the album are available online at www.tonycraddockjr.com/js_albums/h2o.
 The radio single “Living Water” (featuring Ken Navarro) will go for adds to smooth jazz radio on Monday, March 5.